Norfolk County Council backs £60m cuts plan

 About 400 people gathered outside county hall in Martineau Lane before the start of the meeting on Monday.

-Norfolk Police arrested two people for breach of the peace during the protests.'Tough budget'
+Norfolk Police arrested two people for breach of the peace during the protests.

 The Conservative-run council's leader, Derrick Murphy, said it had drawn up new plans following a consultation with residents.